amateescu/search_api_solr/README.txt

   A unique hash specific to the local site, created the first time it is needed.
   Only change this if you want to display another server's results and you know what you are doing.
-Old indexed items will be lost when the hash is changed and all items will have to be reindexed.
-Can only contain alphanumeric characters.
+Old indexed items will be lost when the hash is changed (without being automatically deleted from the Solr server!) and all items will have to be reindexed.
+Should only contain alphanumeric characters.

 [9] http://wiki.apache.org/solr/UpdateXmlMessages#A.22commit.22_and_.22optimize.22